ygorhora/mcp-sync-config/README.md

 ## Features

 - Interactive checkbox selection using arrow keys
+- Press Ctrl+C at any time to cancel the operation
 - Shows current status (enabled/disabled) for each server
 - Syncs by server name (e.g., mem0, mcp-postgres-production-phoenix)
 - Creates automatic backup of `.claude.json` before modifications